 Operating segments are based upon our internal organization structure, the manner in which our operations are managed and the availability of separate financial information.
-As a result of our acquisition of GFHI on July 1, 2020, we currently serve the markets, through our operating subsidiaries, as a financial technology company (Fintech Industry) aiming and targeting the significant China marketplace and other areas of the world.
-We have built and/or in the process of building various platforms to capitalize on business opportunities in a range of verticals and technology segments, including: stock trading and wealth management; oil and gas trading; and insurance brokerage.
-We will continue to add to the capabilities of such platforms through acquisition and/or the license of technologies to support these efforts in the different market segments.
+As a result of our acquisition of GFHI on July 1, 2020, we currently serve the marketplace, through our operating subsidiaries, as a financial technology company (Fintech Industry) targeting the Chinese marketplace as well as other areas of the world.
+We have built and/or, are in the process of building, various platforms to capitalize on business opportunities in a range of verticals and technology segments including stock trading and wealth management, oil and gas trading and insurance brokerage services.
+We will continue to increase the capabilities of our platforms through acquisition and/or the licensing of different technologies to support our efforts in the different market segments.
 By building secure, reliable and scalable platforms with high volume processing capability, we intend to provide customized solutions that address the needs of a highly diverse and broad client base.
-As stated above, we have two operating segments: verticals technology segments in the Fintech Industry operated by GFHI.
-These segments include the following: (i) insurance brokerage segment - we have launched our insurance platform operated by GFHI for the Chinese market and from that day onward, we have been generating revenues in GFHI.
-While the revenues were not material in 2020, these revenues are building and we expect these revenues to grow considerably during 2021 as this business establishes itself in the market as a reputable service available to consumers (ii) online stock trading segment.
-We are currently in the process of launching our securities trading software platform and accelerating the development and business of this segment.
-This is supported and enabled due to the recent completion of the acquisition of Magpie Securities, Limited (formerly: Huapei) on February 26, 2021 which as a result of such acquisition, we have obtained via our subsidiary licen
+First, we have launched our insurance platform, operated by GFHI, for the Chinese market and have been generating revenues in GFHI.
+While the revenues were not material in 2020, these revenues are building and we expect these revenues to continue to grow in the 4th quarter as this business establishes itself in the market as a reputable service available to consumers Secondly, We are currently in the process of launching our securities trading software platform and accelerating the development and business around this segment.
+This is possible due to the recent completion of the acquisition of Magpie (formerly: Huapei) on February 26, 2021.